Welcome! The Affiliated Faculty of

 = = = = = = = = = = = = = = = = = = = = = = = = = =

 As the president of the Affiliated Faculty of Emerson College-AAUP, let me introduce you to your union and outline your obligations as an adjunct faculty member.

 We are a faculty union that protects your rights as a teacher, represents your interests to the administration, and collectively bargains the contract that governs adjunct employment at Emerson College.
 We also periodically sponsor group events, send out an email newsletter, and host an AFEC-AAUP Facebook page that links to articles of interest to adjunct faculty.

 What does AFEC-AAUP do?

-Ø Alternatively, you can write a $40 check to pay for their core membership contribution but NOT join the union.
-It must be RECEIVED by AFEC by October 7th.
-Paying by check will be required EVERY semester you are employed at Emerson College.
+Alternatively, you can write a $40 check each semester to pay your financial core membership contribution but NOT join the union.
+This contribution must be paid by check EVERY semester you are employed at Emerson College.
 Failing to join the union or contribute to the costs incurred representing you makes you ineligible to be rehired in future semesters.

 Email: david dot kociemba at gmail dot com

-Copyright © 2013 Affiliated Faculty of
+Copyright © 2015 Affiliated Faculty of